WHIZ-TV

 WHIZ-TV (channel 18) is a television station in Zanesville, Ohio, United States, affiliated with NBC, Fox and MyNetworkTV.
 It is owned by Marquee Broadcasting alongside the company's only radio properties—WHIZ (1240 AM), WHIZ-FM (92.7), and WZVL (103.7 FM).
-The stations share studios on Downard Road in Zanesville, where WHIZ-TV's transmitter is also located.
+The four stations share studios on Downard Road in Zanesville, where WHIZ-TV's transmitter is also located.

 Although this station is somewhat overshadowed by network affiliates in the nearby Columbus market such as fellow NBC affiliate WCMH-TV, WHIZ-TV provides local news to its limited local area.
 In addition, the station provides local sports programming, including local high school basketball games on Fridays.
 It is the only major commercial television station in Zanesville, with the only other local station being PBS member station WOUC-TV (Ohio University at Athens).